 This will depend on the course you will be studying at Warwick.

-If you will be studying a course at degree level and above (this includes undergraduate degrees and postgraduate degrees - all at RQF level 6 or above), as an HEI (higher education institution) and Tier 4 Sponsor, the University of Warwick is able to make its own assessment of your English language ability.
+If you will be studying a course at degree level and above (this includes undergraduate degrees and postgraduate degrees - all at RQF level 6 or above), as an HEI (higher education institution) and Student visa sponsor, the University of Warwick is able to make its own assessment of your English language ability.
 The University has taken the decision that for all such students, your CAS will state that the University has made its own assessment of your English language abilities and what was used as the basis of assessment.
-This means that you should choose 'Your sponsor is an HEI and has made its own assessment' on your Tier 4 visa application form (provided that your CAS contains the same information), and you do not need to provide an English language certificate or the evidenced quoted on your CAS with your Student visa application.
+This means that you should choose 'Your sponsor is an HEI and has made its own assessment' on your Student visa application form (provided that your CAS contains the same information), and you do not need to provide an English language certificate or the evidenced quoted on your CAS with your Student visa application.

 If you will be studying a course below degree level (Warwick International Foundation programme at RQF Level 3 or a Diploma course at RQF Level 5 or a CAS for the Pre-sessional English course only), the University is not permitted to make its own assessment of English language ability.
-Therefore, if you will require a Tier 4 visa to study the course, you must ensure that you take a 'SELT for UKVI' test that the University accepts in order to be assigned a CAS.
-Your English language scores and UKVI reference number will be listed on your CAS and you will need to provide the relevant details when applying for a UK Tier 4 visa.
+Therefore, if you will require a Student visa to study the course, you must ensure that you take a 'SELT for UKVI' test that the University accepts in order to be assigned a CAS.
+Your English language scores and UKVI reference number will be listed on your CAS and you will need to provide the relevant details when applying for a UK Student visa.

 Approval has been given for 2020/21 admissions cycle to accept TOEFL iBT (Special Home Edition), Duolingo English Test and LanguageCert International ESOL SELT C1 (direct entry without PSE only), in addition to the more 'traditional' tests such as IELTS.

 If you have received an offer for an Undergraduate degree: